 DragonSpy

 For our Totally Legit 2025 festival art installation we are gearing up for DRAGONSPY!
-We put together this proposal for a Burning Man letter of interest but are hoping to take it around a few events this summer, including Electric Sky and Critical Northwest, and then hopefully find it a more permanent home.
+We put together this proposal for a Burning Man grant application but are planning to take it around a few events this summer, including Electric Sky and Critical Northwest, and then hopefully find it a more permanent home.
 This is a very future-forward, tech-heavy kinetic project with programmable LEDs and motors, holographic fans, video streaming, and AI in the video stream.
-We wanted to do something “ubergeek” this year.
+We wanted to do something really “ubergeek” this year!

 Project Summary